 If the higher layer signaling in TS 38.331 [2] signaling of smtc2 is present and smtc1 is fully overlapping with measurement gaps and smtc2 is partially overlapping with measurement gaps, CSSFoutside_gap,i and requirements derivied from CSSFoutside_gap,i are not specified.

 The UE cell identification and measurement periods derived based on CSSFoutside_gap,i in clauses 9.2.5.1, 9.2.5.2 may be extended for measurement objects of which the cell identification and measurement periods are overlapped with Tmeasure_SFTD1 specified in clause 9.3.8 when no measurement gaps are provided.

+When smtc2 is not configured on any FR2 CC, the requirements in this clause for FR2 measurement objects apply provided that SMTC occasions are same for all FR2 SCCs and form a subset of PCC/PSCC SMTC occasions (if PCC/PSCC is in FR2)

+Note: Other combinations of SCC SMTC can be added as valid conditions if identified as useful.

+Note: FFS on the condition of SCC SMTC when smtc2 is configured on some SCC in FR2.